 SCO is a new crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
 The amount of SCO coverage depends on the liability, coverage level, and approved yield of your underlying policy.
-SCO is available in all 96 counties.
-For further information visit the SCO fact Sheet at: www.rma.usda.gov/news/ currentissuesfarmbill/2014NationalSupplementalCoverage Option.pdf.
+SCO is available in all 101 counties.
+For more information visit the SCO fact sheet at www.rma.usda.gov/pubs/ rme/2016sco.pdf.